jakobbbb/pvs-uebung-2/pvs.md

 # Variant B

 The second variation of a parallelized quicksort uses parallel sections.
-We devided the decomposition of the left and right segments in two different sections:
+We devided the decomposition of the left and right segments in two different sections.

+Again, there is a threshold for parallel execution.

 ```#define THRES_B 2000